Repayment

 With this type of amortization, the borrower pays a constant repayment amount throughout the term of the loan, while the interest payments decrease with the remaining loan debt.
 This results in the loan rate decreasing over time as the remaining debt and the periodic interest decrease with each repayment made.
 Typically, interest is payable on a quarterly basis and repayments are made annually.

-Fixed Loan (Bullet Repayment)
+Fixed Rate Loan (Bullet Repayment)

 With a fixed rate loan, also known as a bullet repayment or bullet loan, the borrower only pays interest during the entire term of the loan.
 Repayment of the total loan amount is due at the end of the term.
 This means that the periodic interest payments remain the same throughout the term.